Rorima/javascript/notes.md

 In order to use a class, you need to instantiate it.
 To do that, simply create a variable and assign your class to it using the `new` keyword.
 Then, through that variable you're going to have access to the methods and properties.
 You can create as many instances as you want.

 ```
-const player1 = new Player(); // instantiating a class
+const player1 = new Player(); // instantiating an object
-const player2 = new Player(); // instantiating another class
+const player2 = new Player(); // instantiating another object
 console.log(player1.score); // accessing a property
 player1.score += 1; // modifying a property
 player1.pause(); // accessing a method
-player2.pause(); // accessing a method from another instance
+player2.pause(); // accessing a method of another instance
 ```

-Another class example using the `this` keyword, just like in objects:
+Another class example, but using the `this` keyword, just like in objects:

 ```
 class Zombie {